 For the latest news on buses and bus routes in South Gloucestershire please check with the bus operators direct.

-Council meetings and events
+Council offices, One Stop Shops, meetings and events

 In the event of any changes to council meetings due to severe weather, information will be published here and on the local democracy homepage.